ying-tang/help-documentation/_userguides/Box_Panel.md

 To get started with Box Panel, log in.

 1. Go to the URL `https://boxpanel.bluebox.net` to be directed to the login page.
-2. Log into your Box Panel account with the login credentials provided by the Blue Box Support Team.
+2. Log into your Box Panel account with the login credentials provided by the IBM Bluemix Private Cloud Support Team.
 If you are a **Secondary** contact and you don't yet have access, you can be added by an **Administrator**.
 See the **Managing Users and Projects** section for more details.
 3. If you do not yet have a Box Panel account, please refer to the **Billing** section for instructions on how to get an account.
 5. After logging in, you'll be directed automatically to the Box Panel Dashboard.